If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

 Are you experts at online teaching?

 We hope that you already know that our tutors are excellent language teachers and that they will have already formed a good bond with your learner via their in-class sessions.
-However, we will be the first to say that online teaching is a brand new venture for us here at Joy for Languages.
-One that we are very much looking forward to, though.
-All the tutors are getting to grips with what is a completely new and technical way of delivering lessons and although I know everyone will do their very best, I think we all understand that technology can sometimes let us down………..
+We will also be the first to say that, in April, online teaching was a brand new venture for us here at Joy for Languages.
+However, we’ve now successfully delivered more than 100 online classes and we’ve been greatly heartened by the very positive feedback that we’ve received from parents and pupils alike to our online programme.
+Nevertheless, this is still a new and technical way of delivering lessons and I think we all understand that technology can sometimes let us down………..
 Thank you all in advance for your patience and flexibility!

 Will my child know the other class attendees?